patchell/Action65/README.txt

 	Hopefully, in the future I will find a way to fix this conflict.

+October 5, 2025

+Major Changes in progress.
+I discoverred a big problem with the "Compiler Directives" SET, DEFINE and INCLUDE.
+They just don't seem to belong inside of the main language parser, so I have added a pre processor to take care of thse sort of things.
+And after working on it a bit, it seems to be making good sense.
+Currently, the compiler doesn't work at all, but this seemed like a good point to make a commit.
+It at least compiles.

 April 19, 2025

 The first glimmer of code generation: